DBIS-Legal-LLMs/GRIPL-v1.0/README.md

-# GRIPL — Master’s Thesis
+# GRIPL

 Identifying GDPR-Critical Tasks in Business Processes using Large Language Models

 ## Overview

-This repository contains the source code and research artifacts for the GRIPL master’s thesis.
+This repository contains the source code and research artifacts for the GRIPL framework.
 The system consists of a frontend, a backend, and a PostgreSQL database.

 In addition to the code, the repository includes:
 - A labeled dataset of BPMN files in `experiments/labeled-test-dataset/` for reproducing the evaluation